stfc/dl_esm_inf/doc/api.rst

  3. ``do_tile``: If the field should be tiled among all threads, or if only a single field should be allocated (which is not currently supported by PSyclone).
- 4. ``init_global_data``: a global 2D Fortran array, which must be provided on each rank.
+ 4. ``init_global_data``: an optional global 2D Fortran array, which must be provided on each rank.
 On each rank the field will be initialised with the data from the corresponding subdomain.
+This is just a convenience for users with a small problem size, since typically for large data sets using a global array will create scalability problems.
+In general, it is the responsibility of the user to initialise an array with the required local data.

 Note that the grid object must have been fully configured (by a call to ``grid_init`` for instance) before it is passed into this